 'I was struck by the courage, sharpness, and patience of these poems.
 They are arresting and vigorous, with plenty of stop-you-in-your-tracks moments.
 I felt genuinely honored to read such tender and unequivocal truth.' - Carvell Wallace

 For centuries poetry has been a form of knowledge and a way of knowing for non centred people.
 In this collection Muneera recenters her voice and the voices of other people that are often times relegated to the sidelines or misrepresented in mainstream thought.
-That day she'll relate her chronicles explores belonging, spirituality, gender race and identity as well as themes of girlhood, pop cultural, familial bonds and crushes, against the back drop of London and Bristol streets steeped colonial power structures that still live on.
+That day she'll proclaim her chronicles explores belonging, spirituality, gender race and identity as well as themes of girlhood, pop cultural, familial bonds and crushes, against the back drop of London and Bristol streets steeped colonial power structures that still live on.
 Despite that this collection is a story of love and a labour of love.

 Muneera Pilgrim is an international poet, cultural producer, writer, broadcaster and TEDx speaker.
 She conducts workshops, shares art, lectures, and finds alternative ways to tell stories, build community and exchange ideas.

 She regularly contributes to BBC Radio 2’s Pause for Thought.
 She is a community artist-researcher, a mental health professional, and an alumni associate artist with the English Touring Theatre, where she is working on her first play.